Indavelopers/indavelopers-homepage/README.md

 	- Webapp2 as web framework.
 	- Jinja2 as HTML template engine.

-- SASS as CSS preprocessor.
+- SCSS as CSS preprocessor.

-The purpose of this repository is the free divulgation of knowledge, showing a real example of use case.
+The purpose of this repository is the free divulgation of knowledge, showing a real example of use case, but not - in any way - for commercial use.

-As the main interesting aspects of this projects, we can emphasize:

-- Projects section (3 types).
-- Blog.
-- Events.

-All of them editable from the admin panel.

 ## Contact